XXL (magazine): History

 In August 1997, Harris Publications released the first issue of XXL.
 It featured rappers Jay-Z and Master P on a double cover.
 In December 2006, XXL took over the struggling hip-hop producer and DJ magazine Scratch (another publication owned by Harris Publications), re-branding it as XXL Presents Scratch Magazine.
 However Scratch shut down less than a year later in September 2007.

-Other titles with limited runs have been launched under the XXL brand, including Hip-Hop Soul, Eye Candy and Shade45.
+Other titles with limited runs have been launched under the XXL brand, including Hip-Hop Soul, Eye Candy and Shade 45.
 XXL has released many other special projects including tour programs, mixtapes and exclusive DVDs.
 XXL also maintains a popular website, which provides daily hip hop news, original content and content from the magazine.

 In 2014, Townsquare Media acquired XXL, King and Antenna from Harris Publications.

 On October 14, 2014, Townsquare announced it would continue print publication of XXL.
-In December 2014 the company reported that the magazine would be published on a monthly basis.
+In December 2014 the company reported that the magazine would be published on a quarterly basis.
+Later it was changed from a quarterly basis to a monthly basis.